Flow Racers is a reader-supported site. Purchases made through links may earn a commission.

 If you are to set the camber to a positive setting in the same scenario, you might have an extremely sharp turn in, but you will find yourself fighting the kart with oversteer as the rear will lose grip before the front.
 You would also find the kart to be a lot slower on exits and straights with the extra contact between tire and track slowing it down.

 So, the key here is testing to find which setting works for you.
-It all depends on your driving style, as well as the different track conditions.
+It all depends on your driving style, as well as the track conditions and the rest of your kart’s setup.
 It’s important to do a lot of testing to really get a good understanding of how camber affects your kart.

 Always remember that these settings could change depending on the circuit and the weather conditions.
-In addition, it could also change during the course of the day, for example if there are a lot of karts running at the track and a lot of rubber is laid down, which will make the track grippier.
+It could also change over the course of the day.
+For example, if there are a lot of karts running at the track and a lot of rubber is laid down, this will make the track grippier, affecting the ideal camber settings.

 How To Change The Camber On A Go-Kart

-Before we start on the steps you need to take to change your camber settings on your kart it is important to take note of a few things.
+Before I go through the steps you need to take to change your camber settings on your kart, it is important to take note of a few things.

-The second is the wheel alignment kit you are using.
-It is highly recommended to buy a full wheel alignment kit, which will include the Sniper alignment laser, as well as a steering column centre laser, and a steering column locking mechanism.
+The second thing to consider is the wheel alignment kit you are using.
+I highly recommend you buy a full wheel alignment kit, which will include the Sniper alignment laser, as well as a steering column center laser, and a steering column locking mechanism.
 I would recommend the Kelgate R3 Magtronic Master Kit.
 This might be a bit pricey, but you can find everything you need in this kit.

-Tools you will need to change kart camber:
+Tools you will need to change kart camber include:

 The 8 Steps To Changing Kart Camber

-1. Remove Bumper And Front Panel From The Kart
+1. Remove Bumper & Front Panel From The Kart

 2. Ensure The Chassis Is Sitting Level From Front To Back